nshehadeh/policy-bot/README.md

 - Uses postgresql hosted locally, change all variables in env for databases and API keys

 Currently Working on:
-- Saving and displaying prevoius chats correctly
+- Loading history when old chats are selected
-- Chatbot history and RAG
+- Improving RAG

 ## Tech Stack
 ### In Progress